SAIS-S2S-Technology/Roadmap/README.md

 If you are a **SAIS alumni**, please refer to the [alumni presentation](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/ALUMNI_deck.pdf).

 If you are a **SAIS student**, please refer to the [student section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#for-sais-students-a-short-guide) of the raodmap.
-We welcome studnets who want to teach, learn or contribute to SAIS S2S Technology.
+We welcome students who want to teach, learn or contribute to SAIS S2S Technology.

 We understand that our partners' time is precious.
 We prioritize accordingly and provide a streamlined communications process.
 For additional information on our partnerships, please refer to the [partnership section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#why-we-seek-partnerships) of the roadmap.